pyofwave/PyOfWave/docs/server/source/Extending/CoreModule.rst

 .. py:method:: getUser(ip)

    Gets the user logged in on the specified IP address.
-Returns a :py:class:User object.
+Returns a :py:class:`User` object.

 .. py:method:: saveFolder(folder)

-   Saves a :py:class:Folder object to wherever the service saves it's data, providing the fid property has not changed.
+   Saves a :py:class:`Folder` object to wherever the service saves it's data, providing the fid property has not changed.

 .. py:method:: logout(ip)